leagueutils/async-triggers/README.md

 If you have a mixture of auto-started and not auto-started triggers, `start_triggers()` will only start the ones that aren't already running.

+### Stopping the Triggers

+If you want to conditionally stop the trigger based on something that happens in the decorated function, you can simply raise `triggers.StopRunning()` from the function.
+The trigger will catch that exception, finish processing the current iteration of the run and exit gracefully after.

 ### Error Handling

 The library offers two ways to deal with error handling: